iniznet/Bannerlord.Modules.Source/README.md

 ## Contributing

 We openly welcome contributions to this repository, especially when a new game updates are released.
-Please adhere to the following guidelines when contributing:
-- Ensure that your contributions exclusively encompass source code and refrain from including any game assets, as they fall outside the scope of this repository.
+But please, hold off on tossing in any game assets other than the source code – it's not what we're about here.

 ## License